frafdez/mcp-bridge-www/index.markdown

 layout: marketing-home

 # SEO and metadata
-title: "Deploy STDIO MCP Servers to the Cloud | Instant API Access | ChatterKB"
+title: "Host Your Local MCP Tools in the Cloud | ChatterKB"
-description: "Transform local STDIO-based MCP tools into scalable HTTP APIs.
+description: "Transform local STDIO-based MCP tools into Streamable HTTP endpoints with token authorization.
 Built for AI developers, agent creators, and LLM workflows."

 # Page content
 hero: